MarketSquare/robotframework-robocop/docs/releasenotes/unreleased/fixes.1.rst

 Inline If with assign variables handling variables in invalid order (#987)
 ---------------------------------------------------------------------------

-Inline If did not properly recognized that variables were used inside if loop before assigning return value.
+"Inline If" did not properly recognize that variables were used inside "if statement" before assigning return value.
 Following code::

     *** Keywords ***